trendscenter/gift/doc/web/faq/README.md

+# Frequently Asked Questions
+Some of the frequently asked questions are givenbelow:
 [Question 1: What preprocessing steps should be done before analyzing a single subject/ single session in GIFT?](#q1)<br>
 [Question 2: What is assumed about the image intensity scale?
 Do images need to be scaled in a certain way, or conform to a certain format?](#q2)<br>
 [Question 3: How do I change the defaults?](#q3)<br>